UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope.Runtime/Kaleidoscope-Runtime.md

 ### Really lazy compilation
 While the basic lazy compilation of IR to native code has performance benefits over a pure interpreter, it still has the potential for wasted overhead converting the parsed language to LLVM IR.
-Fortunately, the LLVM and Ubiquity.NET.Llvm.OrcJitv2 supports truly lazy compilation.
-This is done by asking the JIT to create a stub for a named symbol and then, whenever code calls that symbol the stub calls back to the JIT which then calls back the application to 'materialize' the IR, add the module to the JIT and trigger compilation to native.
+Fortunately, the LLVM and `Ubiquity.NET.Llvm.OrcJitv2` supports truly lazy compilation.
+This is done by asking the JIT to create a stub for a named symbol and then, whenever code calls that symbol the stub calls back to the JIT which then calls back the application to 'materialize' the IR, add the module to the JIT and trigger compilation to native. hat is, the code generation stores the AST for a function and only converts it to IR, and then native code when needed.
 Thus, achieving true Just-In-Time compilation.